EricMarcon/memoiR/README.md

 Install it from GitHub:

 ```
-devtools::install_github("kupietz/kableExtra")
+remotes::install_github("kupietz/kableExtra")
 ```

-If you don't use tables in your documents or if you use other tools to format them, you may just remove the line containing `library("kableExtra")` in the first code chunk of aby template.
+If you don't use tables in your documents or if you use other tools to format them, you may just remove the line containing `library("kableExtra")` in the first code chunk of any template.